 - Harassment, discrimination, hatred, and violence against homosexual persons must not be tolerated.

 NUMBER 1: DIGNITY OF THE HUMAN PERSON

 The teaching of the Dignity of the Human Person revolves around one operative word, the word PERSON.
 The very first thing that we need to know when talking about LGBT people is that they are PEOPLE.
 We are talking about persons.
-We are not talking about some kind of political agenda, we are not talking about some kind of demon, we are not talking about some kind of apocalyptic future; we are talking about people.
-And that is the first thing that we need to know and that we need to practice.
+We are not talking about some kind of political agenda, we are not talking about some kind of demon, we are not talking about some kind of apocalyptic future; we are talking about people, our brothers and sisters.
+And that is the first thing that we need to know and that we need to practice in ministry.

 Jesus was 100% God, 100% Human.
 As a human being who walked on this earth, he was immersed in the cultural context of his time.
 What made so many people follow Jesus was the fact that he saw them, first and foremost, as people.
 We have plenty of examples of this in the Gospels.